Israel

 Challenge

-Project Ô has developed SALTECH technology as a simple to operate and cost-effective nitrate removal process for land-based mariculture
+Project Ô has developed the SALTECH module as a simple to operate and cost-effective nitrate removal process for land-based mariculture

 Project Ô has developed a Circular Economy Platform (CEP) to support local water reuse